-Guatemala's population divides into 2 main groups: ladinos and Amerindians (indigenous groups, predominantly Maya).
+Guatemala's population divides into two main groups: ladinos and Amerindians (indigenous groups, predominantly Maya).

-Ladinos: About 56% of the population identifies as ladino, a broad category that includes Guatemalans of European descent (predominantly Spanish and German), mestizos (mixed European and indigenous ancestry), and indigenous people who have adopted Spanish language and culture (see p.
-8 of History and Myth).
-Ladinos generally speak Spanish as their first language (see p.
-1 of Language and Communication).
+Ladinos: About 56% of the population identifies as ladino, a broad category that includes Guatemalans of European descent (predominantly Spanish and German), mestizos (mixed European and indigenous ancestry), and indigenous people who have adopted Spanish language and culture (see History and Myth).
+Ladinos generally speak Spanish as their first language (see Language and Communication).

 Indigenous Groups: According to the 2018 census, some 42% of Guatemalans are Maya, though some estimates suggest their proportion of the population is as high as 66%, since some indigenous people may identify as ladino to avoid societal discrimination.
-These citizens typically speak a Mayan language as their first language (see p.
-2 of Language and the country's western highlands, although internal migration during the civil war (see p.
-14-18 of History and Myth) has resulted in a significant population in Guatemala City.
-A non-Maya indigenous group called the Xinca makes up 1.8% of the population.
+These citizens typically speak a Mayan language as their first language (see Language and Communication) and observe Maya customs and traditions.

 The largest of the 21 Maya ethnolinguistic groups are the Q'eqchi (8.3% of the total population), K'iche' (7.8%), Kaqchikel (3%), and Mam (4.4%).
-They concentrate primarily in
+They concentrate primarily in the country's western highlands, although internal migration during the civil war (see History and Myth) has resulted in a significant population in Guatemala City.
+A non-Maya indigenous group called the Xinca makes up 1.8% of the population.

-Other Groups: Comprising about 0.2% of the population, the Garifuna (or Garinagu in their own language - see p.
-2 of Language and Communication) are the descendants of African slaves and Carib peoples (the indigenous inhabitants of the Caribbean Lesser Antilles islands), who were exiled to CENTAM by the British in the 18th century.
-Guatemala is also home to Afro-Guatemalans (descendants of slaves brought by the
+Other Groups: Comprising about 0.2% of the population, the Garifuna (or Garinagu in their own language - see Language and Communication) are the descendants of African slaves and Carib peoples (the indigenous inhabitants of the Caribbean Lesser Antilles islands), who were exiled to CENTAM by the British in the 18th century.
+Guatemala is also home to Afro-Guatemalans (descendants of slaves brought by the Spanish - see History and Myth), East Asians (primarily Korean and